 Try these tips:

 - Position your wrist in a way that the watch registers more movement.
-If you rest it over your forearm, it will register moves like typing or moving with greater ease than just resting on top of your hand.
+Resting it over your forearm will register moves like typing or moving with greater ease than just resting on your hand.

 - Keep a closer eye on your active minutes.
 You can check by going to the Activity app or the Watch App.

 - Charge your watch!
 Those who have low batteries sometimes experience this problem.